StareXTV/PC-Adjustments/README.md

 ![img](https://i.imgur.com/JBpI9hI.png)

 ## Important drivers, and latest ones
+> Recommended step for optimal performance
 Ever wondered where to get the latest Realtek driver or a WiFi driver, click here: https://www.station-drivers.com/

 And you can look for them in here.

 ## Windows Privacy Settings Tweaks - Shutup 10!
 Antispy Tool By O&O
+> Recommended step for optimal performance
 I don't like my OS sending information about what I do to an outside source, it doesn't matter to who or for what cause, luckily there are few ways to intercept this and disable telemetry and other background apps that run in that might run in the background from Windows 10.

 Luckily there's a handy tool that does it all for us, and we don't need to go into the "Windows Privacy" settings and manually toggle sliders on or off, it does it all for us.